Home

 Primary Keywords

-Your primary keyword is the one thing you want to ensure your page of content ranks for, above and beyond anything else.
+Your primary keyword is the one thing you want to ensure your content ranks for, above and beyond anything else.
 Consider this word your page’s focus.
-If your page were to hit the number one spot on a search engine, this is the keyword you’d hope it hit that spot for.
+If your page were to hit the number one spot on a search engine, this is the keyword that should be ranking in the top position.
+For example, if your business is launching a new content marketing service, then its product page might target the primary keyword “content marketing service.”

-Each page on your site should only have one primary keyword.
+Keep in mind: Each page on your site should only have one primary keyword.
 Furthermore, no two pages on your site should have the same primary keyword.
 This is because there is only one number-one spot on Google for any single keyword.
-If multiple pages on your site have the same primary keyword, they are automatically competing with each other for that one spot.
+If multiple pages on your site have the same one, you’re essentially doing double the work for zero payoff and causing keyword cannibalization.
 As a result, neither page will perform as well as it could.

 Secondary or LSI Keywords